Lily Collins: 2007–2012: Early work and breakthrough

 Collins began acting at the age of two in the BBC series Growing Pains.
 She appeared in two episodes of the teen drama series 90210, including the first season's finale.
 Later that year, she had her breakthrough starring in the film The Blind Side as Collins Tuohy, the daughter of Leigh Anne Tuohy (Sandra Bullock's character).
-It was a commercial success, grossing over $250 million at and emerging as the highest-grossing sports drama of all time.
+It was a commercial success, grossing over $250 million and emerging as the highest-grossing sports drama of all time.

 In 2011, she played the warrior priest's daughter Lucy in the thriller Priest, opposite Paul Bettany.
 Although it was a critical and commercial failure, she was praised for her performance, and MTV Networks' NextMovie.com named her one of the Breakout Stars to Watch for in 2011.
 She co-starred in the 2011 action film Abduction with Taylor Lautner.

 In 2012, Collins played Snow White in Mirror Mirror, an adaptation of the fairytale Snow White and the Seven Dwarfs.
 Robbie Collin from the British newspaper The Daily Telegraph wrote of her: "She has an adorable, sensational, almost perfect face for cinema; think Audrey Hepburn with the eyebrows of Liam Gallagher.
 Her smile is the platonic ideal of cheeky."
 Collins made her singing debut in the film, performing an English rewritten cover of "I Believe (in Love)".
 Also in 2012, she portrayed Samantha in Stuck in Love.